-Based on the performance of the procedures described above, we identified various findings and recommendations for the City and the Utilities.
+Based on the performance of the procedures described above, we identified various findings and recommendations for the City.
 Our findings and recommendations are described in the Detailed Findings and Recommendations section of this report.
 Unless reported in the Detailed Findings and Recommendations, items of non-compliance were not noted during the performance of the specific procedures listed above.

-We were engaged by the City of Remsen's and the Remsen Municipal Utilities' management to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants.
-We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on specific accounting records and related information of the City and the Utilities, including compliance with specific Code of Iowa requirements.
+We were engaged by the City of Dunkerton's management to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and the standards for attestation engagements contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on specific accounting records and related information of the City, including compliance with specific Code of Iowa requirements.
 Accordingly, we do not express such an opinion or conclusion.
 Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.

-We are required to be independent of the City of Remsen and the Utilities Management and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.
+We are required to be independent of the City of Dunkerton and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements related to our agreed-upon procedures engagement.

-The purpose of this report is to report, in accordance with Chapter 11.6 of the Code of Iowa, certain agreed-upon procedures and the resulting findings and recommendations pertaining to selected accounting records and related information of the City and the Utilities, including the City's and the Utilities' compliance with certain Code of Iowa requirements.
+The purpose of this report is to report, in accordance with Chapter 11.6 of the Code of Iowa, certain agreed-upon procedures and the resulting findings and recommendations pertaining to selected accounting records and related information of the City, including the City's compliance with certain Code of Iowa requirements.
 This report is not suitable for any other purpose.

-We would like to acknowledge the many courtesies and assistance extended to us by personnel of the City of Remsen and the Remsen Municipal Utilities during the course of our agreed-upon procedures engagement.
+We would like to acknowledge the many courtesies and assistance extended to us by personnel of the City of Dunkerton during the course of our agreed-upon procedures engagement.
 Should you have any questions concerning any of the above matters, we shall be pleased to discuss them with you at your convenience.